If I'm wrong, please correct

 La la la, la, la... la la la, la, la..."

 Approximately eight years after the finale, the show finally got an official DVD release on May 11, 2010.
-The five seasons are also available to watch on Hulu.
+The five seasons are also available to watch on Paramount+.

 Now has a recap page.

 In June 2018, MTV announced that a reboot of the series tentatively entitled Daria & Jodie would be offered to streaming services.
 A year later, the show's title changed into Jodie, which will be the first of planned spinoffs.
 Tracee Ellis Ross will be voicing the title character and also be its executive producer.
-The spin-off was picked up and set to air on Comedy Central.
+The spin-off was picked up and set to air on Comedy Central, but in 2022 the project is now an animated film set to air on Paramount+.
+Ross is still attached to voice Jodie, with William Jackson Harper now playing Mack and Arden Myrin now playing Brittany.

 This series provides examples of: